sigp/lighthouse/book/src/help_bn.md

             Data directory for network keys.
 Defaults to network/ inside the beacon node dir.

         --port <PORT>
-            The TCP/UDP port to listen on.
-The UDP port can be modified by the --discovery-port flag.
-If listening over both Ipv4 and Ipv6 the --port flag will apply to the Ipv4 address and --port6 to the Ipv6 address. [default:
+            The TCP/UDP ports to listen on.
+There are two UDP ports.
+The discovery UDP port will be set to this value and the Quic UDP port will be set to this value + 1.
+The discovery port can be modified by the --discovery- port flag and the quic port can be modified by the --quic-port flag.
+If listening over both IPv4 and IPv6 the --port flag will apply to the IPv4 address and --port6 to the IPv6 address. [default: 9000] --port6 <PORT>
-            9000]
-        --port6 <PORT>
-            The TCP/UDP port to listen on over IpV6 when listening over both Ipv4 and Ipv6.
-Defaults to 9090 when required. [default: 9090]
+            The TCP/UDP ports to listen on over IPv6 when listening over both IPv4 and IPv6.
+Defaults to 9090 when required.
+The Quic UDP port will be set to this value + 1. [default: 9090] --prepare-payload-lookahead <MILLISECONDS>
-        --prepare-payload-lookahead <MILLISECONDS>
             The time before the start of a proposal slot at which payload attributes should be sent.
 Low values are useful for execution nodes which don't improve their payload after the first call, and high values are